-How it works - Amazon Bedrock
+How Amazon Bedrock knowledge bases work - Amazon Bedrock

 With knowledge bases, you can build applications that are enriched by the context that is received from querying a knowledge base.
 It enables a faster time to market by abstracting from the heavy lifting of building pipelines and providing you an out-of-the-box RAG solution to reduce the build time for your application.
 Adding a knowledge base also increases cost-effectiveness by removing the need to continually train your model to be able to leverage your private data.